HiraethEcho/archdot/readme/pacman_man.md

 # Pacman Manual PACMAN(8)

-## NAME

-pacman - package manager utility

 ## SYNOPSIS

 pacman **operation** [options] [targets]

-## DESCRIPTION

-Pacman is a package management utility that tracks installed packages on a Linux system.
-It features dependency support, package groups, install and uninstall scripts, and the ability to sync your local machine with a remote repository to automatically upgrade packages.
-Pacman packages are a zipped tar format.

-Since version 3.0.0, pacman has been the front-end to libalpm(3), the “Arch Linux Package Management” library.
-This library allows alternative front-ends to be written (for instance, a GUI front-end).

-Invoking pacman involves specifying an operation with any potential options and targets to operate on.
-A target is usually a package name, file name, URL, or a search string.
-Targets can be provided as command line arguments.
-Additionally, if stdin is not from a terminal and a single hyphen (-) is passed as an argument, targets will be read from stdin.

 ## OPERATIONS

 -D, --database
-Operate on the package database.
-This operation allows you to modify certain attributes of the installed packages in pacman’s database.
-It also allows you to check the databases for internal consistency.
-See Database Options below.

 -Q, --query
-Query the package database.
-This operation allows you to view installed packages and their files, as well as meta-information about individual packages (dependencies, conflicts, install date, build date, size).
-This can be run against the local package database or can be used on individual package files.
-In the first case, if no package names are provided in the command line, all installed packages will be queried.
-Additionally, various filters can be applied on the package list.
-See Query Options below.

 -R, --remove
-Remove package(s) from the system.
-Groups can also be specified to be removed, in which case every package in that group will be removed.
-Files belonging to the specified package will be deleted, and the database will be updated.
-Most configuration files will be saved with a .pacsave extension unless the --nosave option is used.
-See Remove Options below.

 -S, --sync
-Synchronize packages.
-Packages are installed directly from the remote repositories, including all dependencies required to run the packages.
-For example, pacman -S qt will download and install qt and all the packages it depends on.
-If a package name exists in more than one repository, the repository can be explicitly specified to clarify the package to install: pacman -S testing/qt.
-You can also specify version requirements: pacman -S "bash>=3.2".
-Quotes are needed, otherwise the shell interprets ">" as redirection to a file.

-In addition to packages, groups can be specified as well.
-For example, if gnome is a defined package group, then pacman -S gnome will provide a prompt allowing you to select which packages to install from a numbered list.
-The package selection is specified using a space- and/or comma-separated list of package numbers.
-Sequential packages may be selected by specifying the first and last package numbers separated by a hyphen (-).
-Excluding packages is achieved by prefixing a number or range of numbers with a caret (^).

-Packages that provide other packages are also handled.
-For example, pacman -S foo will first look for a foo package.
-If foo is not found, packages that provide the same functionality as foo will be searched for.
-If any package is found, it will be installed.
-A selection prompt is provided if multiple packages providing foo are found.

-You can also use pacman -Su to upgrade all packages that are out-of-date.
-See Sync Options below.
-When upgrading, pacman performs version comparison to determine which packages need upgrading.
-This behavior operates as follows:

-    Alphanumeric:
-        1.0a < 1.0b < 1.0beta < 1.0p < 1.0pre < 1.0rc < 1.0 < 1.0.a < 1.0.1
-    Numeric:
-        1 < 1.0 < 1.1 < 1.1.1 < 1.2 < 2.0 < 3.0.0

-Additionally, version strings can have an epoch value defined that will overrule any version comparison, unless the epoch values are equal.
-This is specified in an epoch:version-rel format.
-For example, 2:1.0-1 is always greater than 1:3.6-1.

 -T, --deptest
 Check dependencies; this is useful in scripts such as makepkg to check installed packages.
 This operation will check each dependency